FEAPO – Federation of EA Professional Organizations

 achieve these changes.

-There were many deliverables that I was involved with.
+There were many deliverables I was involved with.
 I’m sharing some here for posterity.

 A Common Perspective on Enterprise Architecture